PrestaShop/docs/src/content/1.7/development/architecture/domain/domain-services.md

 # Domain services

-As mentioned in [CQRS principles](../cqrs), a `Command` is a representation of a single domain use case.
-To prevent `Command Handlers` from duplicating the code and depending on each other, it is usually best to **avoid keeping the actual logic in the `Command Handler`** itself, but delegate it to the `Domain Services`.
+As mentioned in [CQRS principles]({{< relref "/cqrs" >}}), a `Command` is a representation of a single domain use case.
+To prevent `Command Handlers` from duplicating code and depending on each other, it is usually best to **avoid implementing the actual logic in the `Command Handler`** itself, and delegate it to `Domain Services` instead.
 These services are responsible for logic such as:

 1. Persisting the entities (a.k.a ObjectModel in current prestashop architecture) data into database
 2. Validating the entities